 Model 3 combines the effects of the lockdown and of the election day.
 First we investigated what effect size would be necessary to detect an effect of the election day on viral transmissibility.
-Election day is expected to increase the number of contacts that occurred on Sunday March 15, and hence the R_t for that day.
 Using simulations, we investigated different fold change values for the R_t parameter.
 Second, we assessed whether the election day had had a detectable impact on viral transmissibility using the French mortality data.